dgaydukov/cert-spring5/files/spring5.md

 deleteById(28) => true
 ```

+* `SimpleDriverDataSource` — Similar to DriverManagerDataSource except that it provides direct Driver usage which helps in resolving general class loading issues with the JDBC DriverManager within special class loading environments such as OSGi.
+We should set driver class with `setDriverClass`.
 * `DriverManagerDataSource` — Simple implementation of the standard JDBC DataSource interface, configuring the plain old JDBC DriverManager via bean properties, and returning a new Connection from every getConnection call.
-* `SimpleDriverDataSource` — Similar to DriverManagerDataSource except that it provides direct Driver usage which helps in resolving general class loading issues with the JDBC DriverManager within special class loading environments such as OSGi.
+We can set just driver class name with `setDriverClassName`.
 * `SingleConnectionDataSource` - (extends `DriverManagerDataSource`, implement `SmartDataSource`) - use single connection without closing it

 `SimpleDriverDataSource` - is not pooled, so you can use it only for testing purpose.